-GMP checklist Sr. No. Focus area Observation and remark 1 LOCATION AND LAYOUT OF FOOD ESTABLISHMENT Ideally located away from industries which are emitting harmful gases, obnoxious odour, chemical etc. Ceiling roof is of permanent nature floor of building is cemented, tiled or laid in stone/ pakka floor Production area walls are smooth, made with impervious material up to a height of not less than five feet and the junction between the walls and floors are curved Premises of the factory is adequately lighted and ventilated, properly white washed or painted Provision for disposal of refuse and effluents is available Food production/ food service area provided with adequate drainage facility Proper outlets for smoke/ steam etc., like chimney, exhaust fan etc. are installed and the fans installed at a suitable height Doors are provided with automatic door closer Doors, Windows and other openings are fitted with net or screen to prevent insects etc. Antiseptic/ disinfectant foot bath is provided at the entrance Sufficient number of latrine and urinals for worker are provided and located outside the processing hall All the machinery is installed in such a manner which may allow continuous flow of production and do not occupy more than 50% of the total production and permits 2 hygienic production and easy movement EQUIPMENT AND FIXTURES Equipments kept clean, washed, dried and free from moulds and fungi No such Container/ Vessel/ Equipment's in use likely to cause metallic contamination The table tops used for food preparation are made of close joint and impervious material.
-The equipment's are made of stainless steel /galvanised iron/ non corrosive materials Appropriate facilities for the cleaning and disinfecting of 2 equipment's and instruments and preferably cleaning in place (CIP) system are adopted; wherever necessary STORAGE SYSTEMS 3 Appropriate arrangement for storage of food & food ingredients provided and adequately segregated and labelled Raw material, food additives and ingredients, wherever applicable are conforming to regulations laid down under the act
+GMP checklist Sr. No. Focus area Observation and remarks 1 LOCATION AND LAYOUT OF FOOD ESTABLISHMENT Ideally located away from industries which are emitting harmful gases, obnoxious odour, chemical etc. Ceiling roof is of permanent nature floor of building is cemented, tiled or laid in stone/ pakka floor Production area walls are smooth, made with impervious material up to a height of not less than five feet and the junction between the walls and floors are curved Premises of the factory is adequately lighted and ventilated, properly white washed or painted Provision for disposal of refuse and effluents is available Food and disposal of refuse and effluents is available.
+Food production/ food service area provided with adequate drainage facility Proper outlets for smoke/ steam etc., like chimney, exhaust fan etc. are installed and the fans installed at a suitable height Doors are provided with automatic door closer Doors, Windows and other openings are fitted with net or screen to prevent insects etc. Antiseptic/ disinfectant foot bath is provided at the entrance Sufficient number of latrine and urinals for worker are provided and located outside the processing hall All the machinery is installed in such a manner which may allow continuous flow of production and do not occupy more than 50% of the total production and permits 2 hygienic production and easy movement EQUIPMENT AND FIXTURES ' Equipments kept clean, washed, dried and free from The state and five signs are stated as a state and five signs are stated as a state are stated as a state are stated as a stat moulds and fungi No such Container/ Vessel/ Equipment's in use likely to cause metallic contamination The table tops used for food preparation are made of close joint and impervious material.
+The equipment's are made of stainless steel /galvanised iron/ non corrosive materials Appropriate facilities for the cleaning and disinfecting of equipment's and instruments and preferably cleaning in place (CIP) system are adopted; wherever necessary 3 STORAGE SYSTEMS Appropriate arrangement for storage of food & food ingredients provided and adequately segregated and labelled Raw material, food additives and ingredients, wherever applicable are conforming to regulations laid down under the act